 Everyone should move to a new city at least once, right?
 When it finally comes time to commit and make the trek to Boston, don’t you wish someone would just lay out everything you need to know before moving to Boston and unlock the door to your new home?

 We’ve got you covered.
-Before you get culture shock in Boston unlock these secrets of a successful landing.
+Before you get a culture shock in Boston, unlock these secrets of a successful landing.

 That Boston Accent

 You’ve probably heard someone toss around the old “pahk the cah in Hahvahd Yahd”.
 While this is a somewhat accurate representation of this classic accent, Bostonians will tell you that it’s more about getting the correct long, flattened aaa than about dropping the “r”.
 For proper Boston slangs and accent, rent Good Will Hunting.
 They’ve got it down pat.

 You also might find yourself picking up little Boston-isms: “wicked” may become your new favorite adjective and can be used to describe good, bad, and otherwise.

 Home to some of the most elite schools in the nation like Harvard, Berklee College of Music, and MIT, Boston boasts over 30 college and universities – which means a whole lot of opportunities to benefit from all that universities offer the public.

 Boston and the surrounding suburbs also house both boarding and day schools for the younger crowd.
 Milton Academy, The Groton School, and >Noble & Greenough School are all within easy distance of the city and have excellent reputations for Ivy League college admissions.

 You Might Just Find Yourself Loving Sports (Even If You Don’t)